Calvitimela: Description

+In the subgenus Severidea, C. aglaea is distinguishable from other species by containing bourgeanic acid and usnic acid.
+Other species in this subgenus share atranorin and stictic acid as major compounds.

+The overall chemosyndrome in each subgenus of Calvitimela is distinct, making it informative at higher taxonomic levels.
+However, within subgenera, especially in subgenus Calvitimela, chemical characters are often homoplastic at the species level.

 Ecology and distribution

 All species of Calvitimela grow on rocks.
 The species in Calvitimela reside either on boulders of varying size or directly on mountainous walls and are occasionally found on pebbles.
 A peculiar ecological preference is observed in C. cuprea.
 This species is more or less morphologically identical to C. livida, but seem to only grow on copper rich rocks, and is associated with old copper mine localities.